 This post may contain affiliate links.
 The Review Wire may collect a share of sales if you decide to shop from them.
 Please see my full disclosure policy for details.

-As I write this article I am stressed.
+As I write this article, I am stressed.
 Really, super out of my mind stressed.
-For two weeks I have made a point to put some thoughts together around how stress in our lives affects not just ourselves but those around us.
-My editor finally asked me this afternoon if I was going to get around to submit or if she just needed to go ahead and have someone else take care of it.
-Between my job, my kids and my March Madness bracket falling apart something has to give.
+For two weeks, I have made a point to put some thoughts together about how stress affects us and those around us.
+My editor finally asked me this afternoon if I was going to get around to submitting it or if she just needed to go ahead and have someone else take care of it.
+Something has to give between my job, my kids, and my March Madness bracket falling apart.

 Ugh!
 You know the feeling.
-Too many things to do, not enough time in the day and everyone seems to be conspiring against your progress.
-Or maybe you’re in a situation with little control over the outcome but are still expected to go along like a 7-year-old being dragged to your least favorite aunts house.
+Too many things to do, not enough time in the day, and everyone seems to be conspiring against your progress.
+Or maybe you’re in a situation with little control over the outcome but are still expected to go along like a 7-year-old being dragged to your least favorite aunt’s house.
 Whatever the source, all of us experience stress in our daily lives.
-How we react and manage this stress plays a substantial role in our health, the quality of our relationships and our overall outlook on the world.
+How we react to and manage this stress plays a substantial role in our health, relationship quality, and overall outlook on the world.

-When it all piles up and your fuse is burning its important to have already developed your plan to cope.
-Having a few simple steps to relieve stress can really help!
+When it all piles up and your fuse is burning, it’s essential to have already developed your plan to cope.
+Having a few simple steps to relieve stress can help!

 Take a few moments to see the bright side of your situation.
 This falls under the count your blessings advice mom or dad likely shared with you.
-Take stock in everything you have going for you.
+Take stock of everything you have going for you.
 Your reaction to any stressful situation or event should center on what you can control.
-It’s not always easy to let go but after you have mastered this skill your stress level will change for the better.
+It’s not always easy to let go, but your stress level will change for the better after you have mastered this skill.
 And keep getting better.
 You can only control your actions and thoughts.
 Pay less attention to what’s happening around you and more to what matters.

 Finally, learn to laugh at yourself.
 It doesn’t have to be out loud.
 There isn’t a rule that life has to be serious 24/7.
 Getting through your day is tough enough.
 Laugh.